 - assisting households to access existing undamaged rental houses;

 - contracted a Kaikōura-based matching and placement coordinator to link at-need households with temporary accommodation options;

 - funded project management support for rural property owners organising their own temporary accommodation solution in Marlborough, Kaikōura, and Hurunui;

 - partnered with Hurunui District Council to establish a temporary accommodation village in Waiau comprised of four two-bedroom units;

-- supported primary industry and rural residential recovery by selling 16 two-bedroom houses from Rawhiti Domain at residual value to farmers in the Marlborough, Kaikōura or Hurunui area whose home or primary worker accommodation was rendered uninhabitable by the earthquake and need to stay on the land to work; and
+- supported primary industry and rural residential recovery by selling 16 two-bedroom houses from Rawhiti Domain at residual value to farmers with damaged homes in Marlborough, Kaikōura or Hurunui;

-- partnered with Kaikōura District Council to establish a temporary accommodation village in Kaikōura comprising seven two-bedroom units.
+- partnered with Kaikōura District Council to establish a temporary accommodation village in Kaikōura comprising seven two-bedroom units; and